AbrahamFr/abrahamfr.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Thanks to Barry Clark
+He did a great tutorial [Build A Blog With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) in 2014.
+I copied his code at [Barry Clark on GitHub](https://github.com/barryclark/jekyll-now) in 2020-05-30.

+### Further thanks to C.S.
+Rhymes
+For his article at [Making multiple post types in Jekyll](https://www.csrhymes.com/development/2017/10/27/multiple-post-types-in-jekyll.html)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for